Guru5290/Mobile_ML_Robot/README.md

 * Tasks requiring external script execution from within `nav_to_poses.py` were handled using Python’s `subprocess.run()` method, as described in the [official documentation](https://docs.python.org/3/library/subprocess.html).

 * For full autonomy, the **Raspberry Pi Camera 2 (picamera2)** stream was continuously active on the Raspberry Pi.
-Frames were captured on-demand for specific tasks, including **potato leaf disease detection** and **color detection** of the white and blue cubes.
+Frames were captured on-demand for specific tasks, including **potato leaf disease detection** and **colour detection** of the white and blue cubes.

 ## Computer Vision